magento/devdocs/guides/v2.3/graphql/queries/products-234.md

 Attribute |  Data type | Description
 --- | --- | ---
 `search` | String | Performs a full-text search using the specified key words.
 This attribute is optional.
 S `filter` | ProductAttributeFilterInput | Identifies which attributes to search for and return.
 This attribute is required.
-See [ProductAttributeFilterInput](#ProductAttributeFilterInput) object for more information.
+See [filter attribute](#filter) object for more information.
-`pageSize` | Specifies the maximum number of results to return at once.
+`pageSize` | Int | Specifies the maximum number of results to return at once.
 The default value is 20.
-See [Queries]({{ page.baseurl }}/graphql/queries/index.html) for more information.
-`currentPage` | Specifies which page of results to return.
+`currentPage` | Int | Specifies which page of results to return.
 The default value is 1.
-See [Queries]({{ page.baseurl }}/graphql/queries/index.html) for more information.
-`sort` | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
-See [Queries]({{ page.baseurl }}/graphql/queries/index.html) for more information.
+`sort` | ProductAttributeSortInput | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
-`Products` | An output object that contains the results of the query.
-See [Response](#Response) for details.

 ### search attribute